 So, although excipients don’t contribute significant health benefits their inclusion is essential.

-Tablet form is best – that’s why most expensive drugs are produced this way – however very few supplement companies have mastered the correct manufacturing protocols for pharmaceutical grade tablet making.
+Tablet form is best I believe – that’s why most expensive drugs are produced this way – however very few supplement companies have mastered the correct manufacturing protocols for pharmaceutical grade tablet making.
 Supplement companies not using tablets will all tell you that capsules or liquid form are best.

 Like all ingredients there are good excipients and there are cheap ones.
 The cheap ones adversely affect the bioavailability of a nutritional supplement because they don’t easily disintegrate.
 Others commonly cause stomach upsets, sensitivity or allergic reactions.

 Have you ever known anyone who developed an adverse reaction to a supplement?
 I've known many.

 Most excipients have been used in pharmaceutical drugs for a long time and as such have reliable safety profiles which meet U.S pharmacopeia standards and FDA regulations.
 They have also been used in the food industry as additives for decades with no adverse effects encountered in people.